jewelsofthought/neshama/site/posts/qkab/masc_fem.md

 This is a diagram of the universal dynamics of the Yin and the Yang.
 Where the divine feminine, represented by the the circle, represented space – creation, in that sense.
 The space in which creation can exist and be nurtured.

 Though Kabbalisticaly, the feminine is produces form, paradoxically in her Divine, she is space – which is the form from which everything emerges.
 Whereas the masculine, the Yang, is represented as the energy that induces the space to manifest, and is represented by straight lines, rather like a vector.
-This is because energy always moves in “straight” lines.
+This is because energy always moves in "straight" lines.

 ## M & F